-Class Twitter account
+Class X/Twitter account

-Twitter is a natural in the 7th-grade classroom.
+Twitter is a natural in the 7th-grade classroom (but not student accounts-they must be 13+ to use Twitter).
 It is hip.
 Students want to check their stream to see what's up.
 Because tweets must be concise, they are an excellent way to teach writing.